 Discover the Art of Falconry at Ashford Castle, County Mayo, Ireland

-It doesn’t matter if it’s my first or 21st visit, once I glimpse the kaleidoscope patchwork of green Irish countryside unfolding from under the plane I can’t help but have a sense of awe as my eyes run across the stitches of the landscape, tracing shades of jade, sage and emerald to the blue and white of the cold Atlantic.
-Leaning in to see through a cloud, I’m almost able to smell the clean linen, salty air, and sharp peat smoke through the double panned windows.
+It doesn’t matter if it’s my first or 21st visit, once I glimpse the kaleidoscope patchwork of green countryside unfolding under the plane I can’t help but have a sense of awe.
+As my eyes run across the stitches of the landscape, tracing shades of jade, sage and emerald to the blue and white of the cold Atlantic, I’m almost able to smell the clean linen, salty air and sharp peat smoke through the double panned windows.

 Wild, gorgeous and steeped in culture and history, whose charm may come from it’s friendly people and like a good Irish tea, the combination is flavorful and comforting.
 I was on a trip with my daughter, and our summer adventure had taken us to the Connemara region of Ireland.
 We had our route mapped out, and a stop at Ashford Castle was not to be missed.

 Our scenic drive from Carna in County Galway, to Cong in County Mayo, made the hour long trip totally worthwhile.
 Our route passed foggy mountains, streaming rivers, wildflowers, and vast, glistening lakes.
 The sheep along the roads calmly allowed us passage and tolerated our frequent photographs.
 I initially chose Ashford because it’s home to the oldest falconry school in Ireland.
 What I wasn’t expecting was the castle’s impressive setting, history and luxury that created an authentic fairy-tale like experience.